Sandhya80/Custom-Flashcards/README.md

 | Correct Answer         | `#b6e2a1`         | `#3a5d2c`         |
 | Wrong Answer           | `#f7b2ad`         | `#a94442`         |

-- All colors are chosen for high contrast and accessibility.
+- All colours are chosen for high contrast and accessibility.
 - The palette ensures the app is visually appealing and easy to use on all devices and in all lighting conditions.

 ---